Dark Mode

 With extensive knowledge and experience in immigration, our team of attorneys at Spar & Bernstein has achieved hundreds of success stories, helping individuals secure their Green Cards over a span of 60 years.

-From family immigration and employment immigration to asylum and refugee protection and DACA, our team works with each and every client on a personal level.
+From family and employment immigration to asylum and refugee protection and DACA, our team works with each and every client on a personal level.
 Whatever the details of your case may include, we’ll be with you every step of the way.

-Our immigration lawyers will guide you through the intricate process of obtaining a Green Card, ensuring that your application meets all requirements for a successful approval.
+Our immigration lawyers will guide you through the intricate process of obtaining a Green Card, ensuring that your application meets all requirements for successful approval.

 With knowledge and compassion, we will explore every available possibility to help you pursue your dreams and secure your permanent residency in the U.S.